-UK Training & Development Ltd is committed to safeguarding and promoting the welfare of all learners including children, young people, and adults at risk (formerly referred to as vulnerable adults).
+UK Training & Development Ltd is committed to safeguarding and promoting the welfare of all learners including children, young people and adults at risk (formerly referred to as vulnerable adults).

-Employers also have a responsibility to the learners they employ and, as such, UKTD recognises that we have a duty to support you, your staff, and learners in understanding these responsibilities.
-We will do this through giving guidance, ongoing support, and training.
+Employers also have a responsibility to the learners they employ and, as such, UKTD recognises that we have a duty to ensure employers, their staff and learners all understand these responsibilities.
+We will do this by giving guidance, ongoing support and training.